-5.1.
+a.
 Trustees and governors

-5.1.1.Trustees are responsible for monitoring the effectiveness of the Behaviour Policy across the

-5.1.2.
-Trustees will:

-- hold the Executive Team to account for the successful implementation of the policy, including ensuring that there is no discipline disparity between any groups of children, especially those with protected characteristics - 5.1.3.
-The local governing body in each academy is responsible for monitoring the effectiveness of the Behaviour Policy in the academy hold the principal to account for the successful implementation of the policy, including ensuring that there is no discipline disparity between any groups of children, especially those with protected characteristics
+- Trustees are responsible for monitoring the effectiveness of the Behaviour Policy across the trust. - ii.
+Trustees will: - hold the Executive Team to account for the successful implementation of the policy, including ensuring that there is no discipline disparity between any groups of children, especially those with protected characteristics - iii.
+The local governing body in each academy is responsible for monitoring the effectiveness of the Behaviour Policy in the academy - iv.
+Governors will: - hold the principal to account for the successful implementation of the policy, including ensuring that there is no discipline disparity between any groups of children, especially those with protected characteristics b.
+Principal